 Judy and her sister Jeanne, being only 15 months apart, were always close friends.
 They enjoyed the same things, music, dancing, riding bikes around the neighborhood, playing with cousins and friends.
+If you look at the pictures from those years, you will see Judy and Jeanne sitting on a blanket on the lawn of their childhood home.
+They talked and played while Judy painted and drew.
+She was destined to be an artist from the very beginning and had a special affinity for making paper dolls.
+Their mom told them to be nice to each other, value each other, and remember there is nothing more important than family.
 In 1970, after the tragic and sudden loss of their father, Kelly Borders, they were there for each other and vowed that they would stay that way.
 Even though Judy’s travels took her far from Middletown, they remained close friends.
 They visited as often as possible, and still enjoyed some of the same things as when they were children.
 Their Mother would always tell them that no one would ever be closer or a better friend than a sibling and she was so right.

 Her children also inherited Judy’s creative talents.
 Jason is a talented artist working primarily in charcoal drawing, pencil sketching, and computer graphics.
 Michelle loves photography and creating jewelry.
 Judy loved all of Michelle’s jewelry creations and was her biggest customer.